Submissions

 Original Research Papers

-Original Research Papers are a detailed account of research activity performed by the authors via new experiments or analysis to test an (existing) argument, idea, theory, or claim.
-They can also present a unique argument or idea of your own; the claim which is being made should be debatable.
-They typically build on / add to the current research and understanding of a topic or address a specific question.
-Findings should be presented according to a standard structure, which generally includes the following elements: Title page, abstract, introduction, materials and methods, results, discussion, conclusions, and references.
+Original Research Papers are detailed accounts of research activity performed by the authors to test an existing argument, idea, theory, or claim.
+They may also present a unique argument or idea of the authors’ own, provided the claim is debatable.
+Such papers typically build on and add to current research and understanding, or address a specific question.

 Review Articles